e-travel/codechallenge2/LinkedOut/2ndCodeChallenge.md

 # Goal

-Your project is to develop an algorithm that will match professionals to companies so that the final result is very close to an **‚Äúideal hiring‚Äù**.
+Your project is to develop an algorithm that will match professionals to companies so that the final result is very close to an **ìideal hiringî**.

 The final deliverables should be: